 The TOE shall provide a means to securely manage biometric templates.
-This concerns the optional packages javacardx.biometry or javacardx.biometry1toN of the Java Card platform.
+This concerns the optional package javacardx.biometry of the Java Card platform.

 O.TRANSACTION

 The TOE must provide a means to execute a set of operations atomically.
 See #.TRANSACTION for details.